Social Media

 2. Choose Business or Brand

-3. Enter your page name (can change later)
+3. Enter your page name (can change later - learn how to change Facebook page name)

 4. Add page category (be specific)